 Equality Strand Objective and Action How will the impact of the action be monitored?
 Who is responsible for implementing?
 What are the timeframes ?
-Early success indicators Jigsaw weekly activities used to promote cultural awareness Access Plan All parents to be reminded of the school policy HT to inform parents via Business Termly Safer access for all not to park in the school car park without newsletters, Website etc Manager children during school permission from the school. hours Access plan To ensure that parents and visitors with HT to discuss priorities with HT, business Start of each The school building is disabilities have access to all areas of school.
-GB and LA to plan for school manager year and accessible for parents HT to contact parents re disability info and improvements Governing Body ongoing as and visitors with update school asset management priorities. needed disabilities
+Early success indicators cultural awareness.
+Jigsaw and RE weekly activities used to promote cultural awareness Access Plan All parents to be reminded of the school policy not to park in the school car park without permission from the school.
+HT to inform parents via newsletters, Website etc Business Manager Termly Safer access for all children during school hours Access plan To ensure that parents and visitors with disabilities have access to all areas of school.
+HT to contact parents re disability info and update school asset management priorities.
+HT to discuss priorities with GB and LA to plan for school improvements HT, business manager Governing Body Start of each year and ongoing as needed The school building is accessible for parents and visitors with disabilities